hphelion/documentation/moonshot/prepare.supportmatrix.md

 # HP Cloud OS for Moonshot Support Matrix

-This document provides an overview of the supported hardware and software for the HP Cloud OS Sandbox Version 1.20, including information for hardware and software setup.
+This document provides an overview of the HP Cloud OS for Moonshot supported hardware and software.

 * [Server Infrastructure](#server-infrastructure)